bazmonk/digigurdy-baz/README.md

 ```

 ### Teensy4.1 Support
 Digigurdy-baz has preliminary Teensy4.1 support.
-If you are using a Teensy4.1 unit, also near the top of the code is a `LOOP_DELAY` variable.
-This variable needs to be adjusted for the faster processor.
-I've included some suggestions in the comments for what the delay should be, but (CPU speed / 10) is a good starting point.
+The `SPIN_SAMPLES` variable should be adjusted so that each cycle of the code takes about as long.
+These are the values I use, which both give about 100 cycles in 40ms.
+This isn't a magic number, but it's what I settled on during testing and base the rest of the timing off of.
+The crank/buzz should behave about the same by adjusting this to match:

 ```
-// Teensy3.5 @ 120mHz ~ 15 microsec
+// Teensy3.5 @120mHz = 4000
-// Teensy4.1 @ 600mHz ~ 60 microsec
-// Teensy4.1 @ 150mHz ~ 12 microsec
+// Teensy4.1 @600mHz = 11000
-const int LOOP_DELAY = 15;
+const int SPIN_SAMPLES = 11000;
 ```

+The `testing` branch of the code has Serial Monitoring turned on and prints each 100 loops with how long it's taking.
+If you hook up your digigurdy to your computer and view the serial monitor inside the Teensyduino program, you can use this to gauge what `SPIN_SAMPLES` should be in other situations.

 ### Compiling/Uploading
 After that, the steps are the same for the original digigurdy code.
 You will need: